 The course introduces students to Sociological and Anthropological approaches to travel and tourism.
-Through the study of topics such as travel literature, indigenous tourism, tourism and development, sex tourism and 'dark' tourism, it examines the way in which notions of the cultural 'self' and cultural 'others' have been both forged and sustained within various sorts of tourist encounter.
+Through the study of topics such as travel literature, indigenous tourism, tourism and development, sex tourism and 'dark' tourism, it examines the way in which notions of the cultural 'self' and cultural 'others' have been both forged and sustained within various sorts of

-P: 30 points of ANTH including 15 points at 200-level; OR 30 points of ANTH or SOCI at 200-level; OR 60 points in related subjects including 30 points at 200-level with the approval of the Head of Department.
+P: Any 30 points at 200 level from ANTH or SOCI, or any 60 points at 200 level from the Schedule V of the BA.